 Our first visit to this park in Delaplane, VA, was during COVID-19.
 Recommended by a friend who had been and confirmed it was open and spacious enough for good social distancing, we headed out there for a lovely walk through woods and pastures with great scenic views.
 There are bunch of trails to follow, most of them easy and short, so it’s a good place to go with the whole family.
 You can even hike the AT — a three-mile stretch of it runs through the park.
 And some trails are open to biking and horseback riding (BYO horse) as well.
-During non-coronavirus times, there is also a Visitors Center, picnic and play areas, and cabins and camping.
-However, these are closed at all Virginia State Parks right now.
+There is also a Visitors Center, picnic and play areas, and cabins and camping.
 Hours are 8am – dusk.
 Parking is $7/weekdays, $10/weekends.

 Walk along the Bull Run Occoquan Trail at Fountainhead

 Fountainhead Regional Park